united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/development/contribute/new-content/add-documentation.md

    - For new content about existing features, use `upstream/main`.
    - For localized content, use the localization's conventions.
 For more information, see [localizing United Manufacturing Hub documentation](/docs/development/contribute/documentation/localization/).
+   - It is helpful to name branches like [Purpose]/[ID]/[Title] where Purpose is docs, feat, or fix and ID is the issue identifier (or xxx if there is no related issue).

    If you need help choosing a branch, reach out on the Discord channel.